kgdunn/pid-book/least-squares-modelling/least-squares-modelling.rst

 		\text{Radial impellers:} \qquad &\qquad y = b_0 + g
 	\end{array}

 Now if :math:`\beta_1 \neq 0`, then the horizontal lines in the above figure are tilted, but still parallel to each other.
-Nothing else is new here, other than the structure of the variable used for :math:`d_i`.
-The interpretation of its coefficient, :math:`g`, is the same as with any other coefficient.
+Nothing else is new here, other than the representation of the variable used for :math:`d_i`.
+The interpretation of its coefficient, :math:`g`, is the same as with any other least squares coefficient.
 In this particular example, had :math:`g = -56 \mu\text{g}`, it would indicate that the average decrease in yield is 56 :math:`\mu\text{g}` when using a radial impeller.

 The rest of the analysis tools for least squares models can be used quite powerfully.
-For example, this 95% confidence interval for the impeller variable
+For example, a 95% confidence interval for the impeller variable might have been:

 .. math::

 	-32 \mu\text{g} \leq \gamma \leq 21 \mu\text{g}

-would indicate the impeller type has no significant effect on the yield amount.
+which would indicate the impeller type has no significant effect on the yield amount, the :math:`y`-variable.

 Integer variables are also called dummy variables or indicator variables.
 Really what is happening here is the same concept as for multiple linear regression, the equation of a plane is being estimated.
-Even though we only use the equation of the plane at integer values of :math:`d`, but the underlying plane is actually continuous.
+We only use the equation of the plane at integer values of :math:`d`, but mathematically the underlying plane is actually continuous.

 .. figure:: images/least-squares-two-x-variables-one-integer.png
 	:width: 500px
 	:align: center
 	:scale: 55

-We have to introduce additional terms in the model if we have integer variables with more than 2 levels.
-In general, if there are :math:`p`-levels, then we must include :math:`p-1` new terms.
+We have to introduce additional terms into the model if we have integer variables with more than 2 levels.
+In general, if there are :math:`p`-levels, then we must include :math:`p-1` terms.
 For example, if we wish to test the effect of :math:`y` = yield achieved from the raw material supplier in Spain, India, or Vietnam, we could code:

 	- Spain: :math:`d_{i1} = 0` and :math:`d_{i2} = 0`
 	- India: :math:`d_{i1} = 1` and :math:`d_{i2} = 0`
 	- Vietnam: :math:`d_{i1} = 0` and :math:`d_{i2} = 1`.

 and solve for the least squares model: :math:`y = \beta_0 + \beta_1x_1 + \ldots + \beta_k x_k + \gamma_1 d_1 + \gamma_2 d_2 + \varepsilon`, where :math:`\gamma_1` is the effect of the Indian supplier, holding all other terms constant;  :math:`\gamma_2` is the incremental effect of the Vietnamese supplier in addition to the Indian supplier.
-Because of this somewhat confusing interpretation of the coefficients, sometimes people will use an extra degree of freedom, but introduce :math:`p` new terms for the :math:`p` levels of the integer variable.
+Because of this somewhat confusing interpretation of the coefficients, sometimes people will rather sacrifice an extra degree of freedom, but introduce :math:`p` new terms for the :math:`p` levels of the integer variable, instead of :math:`p-1` terms.

 	- Spain: :math:`d_{i1} = 1` and :math:`d_{i2} = 0` and :math:`d_{i3} = 0`
 	- India: :math:`d_{i1} = 0` and :math:`d_{i2} = 1` and :math:`d_{i3} = 0`
 	- Vietnam: :math:`d_{i1} = 0` and :math:`d_{i2} = 0` and :math:`d_{i3} = 1`

-and :math:`y = \beta_0 + \beta_1x_1 + \ldots + \beta_k x_k + \gamma_1 d_1 + \gamma_2 d_2 + \gamma_3 d_3 + \varepsilon`, where the coefficients are more easily interpretable.
+and :math:`y = \beta_0 + \beta_1x_1 + \ldots + \beta_k x_k + \gamma_1 d_1 + \gamma_2 d_2 + \gamma_3 d_3 + \varepsilon`, where the coefficients :math:`\gamma_1, \gamma_2` and :math:`\gamma_3` can now be more easily interpreted.

 Outliers: discrepancy, leverage, and influence of the observations
 ==========================================================================================